This apple crisp recipe is the best fall dessert! Sliced apples in cinnamon sugar topped with a crumbly, oat topping baked until golden brown.

 Other Recipes to Try

-If you enjoy this apple crisp recipe, I recommend checking out some of these:
+If you enjoy this homemade apple crisp recipe, I recommend checking out some of these: